whoisarjen/Juicify-next-express/server/mongoDB/README.txt

-You need to create "connection.js" file with monogoDB string and mongoose connection
+You need to create "connection.js" file with monogoDB string and mongoose connection:

 const mongoose = require('mongoose');